 There are tours and there are experiences.
 We (Secret Romania) started with creating tours and then we added experiences in them.
 When you visit an attraction, is not only what you see.
 Stories about that attraction, details about people that lived there and interesting, secret facts about it make from a simple visit a true experience.

-In 2018 our travelers enjoyed not only the main attractions in Romania, but also they experienced the local life, the traditional food and activities that made them understand what Romania is about.
+Our travelers enjoy not only the main attractions in Romania, but also they experienced local life, the traditional food, and activities that make them understand what Romania is about.
 A holiday with experiences is a holiday full of memories.
-And the first step in a sustainable tourism is understanding the place you visit.
+And the first step in sustainable tourism is understanding the place you visit.

-We considered the second condition of a sustainable tourism the support of local suppliers.
-And that is the major change we did in 2018.
+We considered the second condition of sustainable tourism the support of local suppliers.
+And that is the major change we did back in 2018.
 We started to work 80% with local suppliers.
-This way we could offer accommodation as experience: a night in a castle, sleep in old villas with history, interact with locals and stay at the country side.
+This way we could offer accommodation as experience: a night in a castle, sleep in old villas with history, interact with locals, and stay in the countryside.

-For car rental we started to work with small businesses.
+For car rental, we started to work with small local businesses.
 This way we make sure that all the segments necessary in tourism have the opportunity to grow.

 Respecting the local traditions and the environment

 People are more and more interested in what local, authentic means.
-With the globalization we risk to lose the authentic element, to destroy the specificity of places.
+With globalization we risk losing the authentic element, to destroy the specificity of places.
 That is why we try to show in our tours how local communities live without interfering in their lives, without affecting them in any way and with respect for their customs.
-The biggest challenge is to reconcile the travelers curiosity with the locals need of space.
+The biggest challenge is to reconcile the travelers’ curiosity with the locals’ need for space.

 People are also interested to explore the secret gems, to discover the virgin natural corners, to visit what the environment has to offer.
 Here we were lucky because we didn’t have to do anything: all our guests loved and respected nature.

-Sustainable tourism is not trend, a fashion.
+Sustainable tourism is not a trend, a fashion.
 It is a way of visiting the world and leaving a healthy legacy for those coming after.
-What we did in 2018 is just the beginning, as it is sustainable tourism in Romania.
-But this start set the path for the future and we intend to follow it.
+We started to practice sustainable tourism in 2018 and that was just the beginning.
+Sustainable tourism in Romania is just beginning to be noticed.
+But our start in 2018 set us the path for the future and we intend to follow it.